realm/realm-object-server/README.md

 ## Samples

-The [samples](/samples) directory contains example code showing how to integrate Realm Object Server with your existing infrastructure.
+Example code showing how to integrate Realm Object Server with your existing infrastructure is located in our [Realm Server Side Samples repo](https://github.com/realm/realm-server-side-samples).

 For an example of how to get started with the more advanced Enterprise Edition, see [/getting-started-enterprise](/getting-started-enterprise).